dolmades/dolmades-cli/README.md

 ## Introduction

 Dolmades are intended as a mean to ease packaging, installation, usage and distribution of Windows applications in Linux environments to the utmost extent.
-A dolma is a containerized Windows app which runs on Linux.
+A dolmade is a containerized Windows app which runs on Linux.

 ### Features